reymon359/how-to-live/advices/What surrounds you shapes you/index.md

 Think about what aspect of your life you want to improve, and surround yourself with inputs that favor it.

-Step outside the comfort zone to change your surroundings or even where you live little by little.
+To become what you want, you may have to step outside the comfort zone in order to change your surroundings properly or even the location you live.
+Do it little by little.
 Try new places at the beginning and see what works for you.

 ## Quotes